jaydenseric/graphql-react/readme.md

 #### graphql-react

-Out of the box file uploads compliant with the [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec) (authored by [@jaydenseric](https://github.com/jaydenseric)) which is supported by popular GraphQL servers including [Apollo Server](https://apollographql.com/docs/apollo-server).
+Supports file uploads out of the box, compliant with the [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec) (authored by [@jaydenseric](https://github.com/jaydenseric)) which is supported by popular GraphQL servers including [Apollo Server](https://apollographql.com/docs/apollo-server).
 File input values can be used as query or mutation arguments.

 #### Apollo